COMMONWEALTH PARTY

 ADOPTION -

 Whether or not this plan takes considerable time and difficulty getting amended to the Constitution, we should immediately begin to apply its term, fallow and time boundaries diagnostically which will tag certain politicians as long-in-the-tooth and create public discourse and pressure towards adopting the plan in practice.
-It's understandable that not all provisions can be practiced upon & by candidates of the near elections who had already made preparations to run long before this treatise was posted.
-Nevertheless, they should embrace its utilization in the not too distant future.
+It's understandable that not all provisions could have been practiced upon & by candidates of the 2012 elections who had already made preparations to run long before this treatise was more echoed.
+Nevertheless, future candidates should embrace its utilization in the not-too-distant future.
 All of you should demand of the Democrat and Republican parties that they self-impose a good deal of these protocols in the mean time.

-An immediate and introductory condition that should be imposed by voters if not by the candidates themselves, is that any current officeholder who told their constituency that they were not going to leave for another office before end of the current office and yet they campaign to do otherwise -- such unstable candidates should be summarily dismissed as a possible victor in pursuing the other office.
-And any candidate whether or not they promised their current constituency that they would not leave for another office before completing current term and who attempts to leave for another office during current term will not be able to keep their present office beyond the election.
-As a matter of fact, those current constituencies should demand their resignation.
+An immediate and introductory condition that should be imposed by voters if not by the candidates themselves is that any current officeholder who told their constituency that they were not going to leave for another office before end of the current term and yet they campaign to do otherwise -- such unstable candidates should be summarily dismissed as a possible victor in pursuing the other office.
+In addition, any candidate whether or not they promised their current constituency that they would not leave for another office before completing current term and who attempts to leave for another office during current term will not be able to keep their present office beyond its end -- vote them out !~ As a matter of fact, those current constituencies should demand an immediate resignation and then campaign against the offender.

 ~anchor for links link~

-Here's a roster of Congressional old farts that stayed in office way too long!
+Here's an overall roster of congressional old farts that stayed in office way too long!

 http://en.wikipedia.org/wiki/Congressional_stagnation_in_the_United_States